kammitama5/kammitama5.github.io/_posts/2017-8-28-Monday-August-28th.md

 - So...I really need to learn some Excel.
   That's all I'll say on that.
 I plan to do so at the end of November, after my Nanodegree ends.
 I need to get better and making functions and filtering data in Excel.
+I have a self-paced course in mind from EdX.
 I never really learned that stuff.
+It's important, expecially for understanding and analyzing data.

 ## I start Advanced C++ in two days!